kosli-dev/change/docs/_sources/tutorial/approvals.rst.txt

 1. The change must be understood
 2. The acceptance must be documented

-You can create the documentation for this approval automatically in your pipelines using Merkely's :ref:`log_approval` command.
+You can create the documentation for this approval automatically in your pipelines using Merkely commands.

 .. image:: ../images/approvals.png